 To do this, you need to know what the names are in English of the different parts of an office.

-In this first of two online exercises on parts of an office, I'll show you the names of both different parts of offices and objects which are commonly found in them.
+In this first of two online exercises on parts of an office, you will both learn and remember the names in English of some important parts of offices and objects which are commonly found in them.

 After you have done this exercise, I would recommend that you do the second part of this exercise to learn more office vocabulary.